Menu

 Perhaps you overuse sarcasm to deal with uncomfortable conversations?
 Perhaps that stops you being sincere and authentic at crucial moments?
 In that case 'hitting the gym' might start with the simple goal of resisting that urge in at least three conversations a day...

 Whatever the case may be, moving forward is about having the self-knowledge to know what needs work, and the support to get it done.
-Above the Line and the Heartstyles programmes are designed to provide both of those things.
+Above the Line and the Heartstyles programs are designed to provide both of those things.

 Ready to start your own Heartstyles journey?
 Contact us.